tcottrell321/Data-Analytics-Portfolio/README.md

 Using data from over 4000 past campaigns, Excel and its built-in functions were used to filter, sort, calculate, and analyze the data to gain insight to patterns, trends, and attributes leading to success.
 Heavy use of Excel Statistical Functions and Whisker Plots, Line Charts, and Tablular Data served as powerful tools to gain insights on how Louise can best plan her campaign.

 ## [Tracking COVID-19 In San Mateo County_CA](https://github.com/tcottrell321/COVID-19_Tracking_San_Mateo_County)
-### Using an excel spreadsheet and data from the San Mateo County Health site, a single stacked-bar graph is produced.
+### Using an excel spreadsheet and data from the San Mateo County Health site, a single stacked-bar graph is produced to better inform residents.
 ![](/images/COVID_image.jpg)

 ### Situation